History of Holger Rune in Timeline

 In 2017, Holger Rune won the European U14 singles championship.

-On 8 June 2019, Holger Rune defeated Toby Alex Kodat to win the 2019 French Open boys' singles title.
+In June 2019, Holger Rune defeated Toby Alex Kodat to win the 2019 French Open boys' singles title.
+He also won a match at the 2019 Blois ATP Challenger.

-On 28 October 2019, Holger Rune achieved an ITF juniors ranking of World No. 1 after winning the ITF Junior Finals.
-He also served as a practice partner at the 2019 ATP Finals.
+On October 28, 2019, Holger Rune achieved an ITF juniors ranking of world No. 1 after defeating Harold Mayot to win the ITF Junior Finals.

-In 2019, Holger Rune won the French Open boys' title on the ITF Junior Circuit.
+In 2019, as a junior, Holger Rune won the French Open boys' title on the ITF Junior Circuit.

 In July 2020, Holger Rune became the youngest player to compete at the Ultimate Tennis Showdown (UTS), where he was defeated by French player Corentin Moutet.